Aug 16, 2024

 Wine consumption

-China's wine consumption has shown a downward trend.
-According to the International Organization of Vine and Wine (OIV), after peaking at 1,930 million liters in 2017, wine consumption in China has been declining since 2018.
-The volume dropped by 16.2% YoY to 880 million liters in 2022, making China account for 3.8% of global wine consumption and with a global ranking of No.8.
+In recent years, China's wine consumption has been on a downward trend.
+According to the International Organization of Vine and Wine (OIV), after peaking at 1,930 million liters in 2017, wine consumption in China has been declining since 2018, dropping to 680 million liters in 2023, with a compound annual growth rate (CAGR) of -17.32% from 2018 to 2023.
+Currently, China accounts for 3.1% of global wine consumption, ranking ninth in the world.

 Wine importation